-Charles's father - Stephen Self, Sr (1855-1957) - had three sons listed on the First World War 'Roll of Honour' inside Crich Parish Church: Charles Self (1881-1963); Joseph Self (1889-1984); and Stephen Self, Jr (1891-1932).
-Charles's father relocated to Crich from his native Suffolk as a young man during the 1870s and worked as a gardener at Chase Cliffe for thirty years, until 1903.
-He then worked as a gardener for Mrs Shore Nightingale at Lea Hurst, then later as a roadman for Belper Rural District Council.
-For many years the family lived at Crich Carr, then later at Robin Hood, Whatstandwell.
+Charles's father , Stephen Self, Sr (1855-1957), had three sons listed on the First World War 'Roll of Honour' inside Crich Parish Church: Charles Self (1881-1963); Joseph Self (1889-1984); and Stephen Self, Jr (1891-1932).
+Charles's father moved to Crich from Suffolk as a young man during the 1870s and for thirty years, until 190,3 worked as a gardener at Chase Cliffe.
+He then worked as a gardener for Mrs Shore Nightingale at Lea Hurst, and later as a roadman for Belper Rural District Council.
 The Self family were particularly notable for their longevity.
 Stephen Self, Sr passed away at Crich in 1957, aged 102.
-Of his twelve children, a son and three daughters passed the age of 90, and two of the daughters - Emma and Ellen (Nellie) - lived to 105 and 104, respectively.
-Also notable for longevity are Stephen Sr's older sister, Maria Daniel (passed away in Surrey in 1954, aged 100); their father, Charles Self (passed away in Suffolk in 1917, aged 93); and their grandfather, Stephen Self (passed away in Suffolk in 1875, aged 97).
+Of his twelve children, a son and three daughters passed the age of 90, and two of the daughters – Emma and Ellen (Nellie) – lived to 105 and 104, respectively.
+Also notable for longevity are Stephen Senior's older sister, Maria Daniel (passed away in Surrey in 1954, aged 100); their father, Charles Self (passed away in Suffolk in 1917, aged 93); and their grandfather, Stephen Self (passed away in Suffolk in 1875, aged 97).
 Charles Self passed away at Chesterfield in 1963, aged 82.

 Stephen Self Senior (1855–1957)

 He was awarded the Victory and British War medals.

 1901: Crich Carr

 |Mary Ann||Self||daughter||18||Hosiery mending room||Crich Carr|

 |Emma||Self||daughter||16||Hosiery mending room||Crich Carr|